NEXT Weather: Pair of #Top10WxDays set as Halloween approaches

 MINNEAPOLIS -- The forecast is calling for more treats than tricks as mild conditions move in for the Halloween weekend.

-WCCO meteorologist Riley O'Connor says that more sunshine expected Friday with our highs into the low 60s.
-And it gets better from there.
+WCCO meteorologist Mike Augustyniak says that more sunshine is expected Saturday with our highs into the mid 60s.
+It's enough to call it a #Top10WxDay.
+And the fall fun doesn't stop there.

-Saturday is expected to be the first of a pair of Top 10 Weather Days, with a mostly sunny sky and highs in the mid 60s.
+"Fall days don't get much better than this," Augustyniak said.
+"Halloween still looks like one of the nicest in a generation."

 Sunday is also expected to be pleasant and dry.